Key Workplace Policies & Procedures

 Samantha Owen

-Workplace policies are vital in ensuring employees know both the expectations of their employer and the rights and protections to which they are entitled.
+Company policies are vital in ensuring employees know their employer's expectations and the rights and protections to which they are entitled.

 Key Workplace Policies & Procedures

-Although policies are valuable to employers and employees, a large proportion of employers don't have them in place or where they have them; the documents are not used and have become outdated.
+Although policies are valuable to employers and employees, many employers don't have them in place or where they have them; the documents are not used and have become outdated.
 Getting policies in place is a worthwhile exercise but can seem like an intimidating task.

 Having a set of corporate policies and procedures in place is important to any organisation, regardless of size.